LeonisX/space-trader/README.md

 * Those who wish to improve the Russian translation are invited.
 [Download script](english-russian.xls)
 * Everyone who wants to translate the game into their native language is also welcome.
 Write to me, I'll tell you what you need to do.
+* Also, I will be glad to anyone who offers a fascinating quest, any interesting name for the planet, or the name of a mercenary.
 * Any suggestions and recommendations are welcome.
 * Have a nice game

 ## TODO

+* Save last search phase in Find form
+* All quests: add SerialID
+* QuestsHolder - QuestsSystem; non-static

+### Jarek

+* Jarek: on arrested, escapePod - fail quest, no second try.
+What interesting - when arrest - Jarek will stay
+* Jarek: even, if angry - gift computer - YES

+### Monster.com

+* Monster.com - cheat, form name
+* MonsterCom: Show only current phase of quest.
+CheckBox for full view
+* MonsterCom - second click - order reverse

+### Translate

 * FormInput, FormViewCommander translate
-* Debug controls in forms
-* Test all
 * FormMonsterMenuItem, ChestsMenu -> Strings, languages
-* MonsterCom - second click - order reverse
-* Some optimizations, based on quest status
-* Jarek: on arrested, escapePod - fail quest, or let try again?
-Check in Windows version
-* Jarek: even, if angry - gift computer???
 * FileDialogs - hide translation logs
-* All quests: add SerialID
-* QuestsHolder - QuestsSystem; non-static
 * FormTests, FormAlertTests - refactor, translate

+### Other

 * Different image sizes, font sizes (config)
 * Installers: http://www.jrsoftware.org/isdl.php
 * Installers: https://github.com/nebula-plugins/gradle-ospackage-plugin
-* Full Russian description
+* Full Russian description, FAQ
 * Dig about Star Trader for C16

 ### Minor tasks